kuco23/Chat-Portal/README.md

 The code is modular, cosisting of parts described by interfaces inside `src/interface.py`.
 The main code module is the `Portal` class with the `IPortal` interface, which is initialized by a `IDatabase` interfaced class and an `ISocialPlatform` interfaced class.

 - The `IDatabase` interface is implemented by the `Database` class, which is a wrapper around an `SqlAlchemy` orm.
 - The `ISocialPlatform` interface is implemented by the `Instagram` class, which is a wrapper around the [instagrapi](https://github.com/subzeroid/instagrapi) library.
-You can implement more social media platforms inside the `src/platforms/` folder.
+You can implement more social media platforms inside the `src/platforms` folder.
-- The `IPortal` interface is implemented by the `Portal` abstract class, which is inherited by the `ChatGpt` class.
-You can implement more portals inside the `src/portals/` folder.
+- The `IPortal` interface is implemented by the `Portal` abstract class, which is inherited by the `GptPortal` class.
+You can implement more portals inside the `src/portals` folder.

 ## Notes about implementation

-Note that ideally the social media platform api used would stream newly received messages (e.g. as implemented in [fbchat](https://github.com/fbchat-dev/fbchat)), but that is usually not the case (e.g. as with [instagrapi](https://github.com/subzeroid/instagrapi)), so our interface is adjusted to messages being fetched from the social media server in batches.
+Ideally the social media platform api used would stream newly received messages (e.g. as implemented in [fbchat](https://github.com/fbchat-dev/fbchat)), but that is usually not the case (e.g. as with [instagrapi](https://github.com/subzeroid/instagrapi)), so our interface is adjusted to messages being fetched from the social media server in batches.
 If your social platform implementation can stream messages, you should store them in a buffer and return them in the `getNewMessages` method.